Superalgos/Superalgos/CONTRIBUTING.md

 We are thrilled you are interested in contributing to Superalgos.
 Your help may be essential to the project's success and we want you in!

 [There is something you may do](https://superalgos.org/community-contribute.shtml) to help the project grow regardless of what your skill set may be.
-[There is something you may do]() to help the project grow regardless of what your skill set may be.

 Thank you!